 Angry, White and American - Channel 4

-I produced and directed this one-off film for Channel 4 - a very personal journey across the States by black writer and journalist Gary Younge, exploring the mental, emotional and economic state of White America.
-Our encounter with white supremacist Richard Spencer went viral on social media with over 9 million hits before the film even aired: WATCH THE VIRAL VIDEO
+Jenny produced and directed this one-off film - a road trip from Maine to Mississippi.
+It is a very personal journey for writer and journalist Gary Younge as he explores the mental, emotional and economic state of White America.
+His encounter with white supremacist Richard Spencer went viral on social media with over 10 million hits before the film even aired: WATCH THE VIRAL VIDEO

 An unflinching look at American despair and racial hatred.
 As nationalism and bigotry increase, Gary Younge’s documentary examines the fractured psyche of white America with grace and insight…a thoughtful, generous-hearted documentary.